Ibrahim-Hossain-Jewel/Ibrahim-Hossain-Jewel/README.md

 - 👋 Hi, I’m @Ibrahim-Hossain-Jewel
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning JavaScript and Node Js
+- 🌱 I’m currently learning react and searching a job on it.
 - 💞️ I’m looking to collaborate on Web technology
-- 📫 How to reach me through facebook messenger, or email ibrahimhossaincse@gmail.com or +8801794593235
+- 📫 How to reach me through email ibrahimhossaincse@gmail.com or +8801794593235

 <!---
 Ibrahim-Hossain-Jewel/Ibrahim-Hossain-Jewel is a ✨ Web developer ✨ repository because its `README.md` (this file) appears on your GitHub profile.